dyalog-training/2024-TP3/README.md

 Required:

 - Dyalog v19.0 – Unicode/Classic, 32/64-bit, any supported operating system.
+Please make sure you are running a recent version if you want to follow the Cider and Tatin sections of the workshop.

 - Link v4.0.17 – included with Dyalog v19.0